Key Factors & Conclusion

 When ordering, copy the exact plus or minus sign and never leave the AXIS field blank.

-If you just got your eye exam results and you are starring at a sheet full of letters and numbers?
+If you just got your eye exam results and you are staring at a sheet full of letters and numbers?
 You're definitely not alone.
 A lot of people feel lost when they first see their eyeglass prescription.
 One thing that always seems to raise questions is the CYL box.

 Many people wonder what CYL means and why that number matters.
 The good news is that it is not as complicated as it looks.
 Once you understand a few basics, the whole thing starts to make sense.

+Whether you are looking at a -0.25 CYL or a higher value, this guide breaks down the clinical terms into clear steps for ordering your next pair of glasses online.
 This guide is here to clear things up in a calm, friendly way, especially for people buying glasses online at ZEELOOL for the first time.

 What CYL Means in Simple Words

 CYL stands for Cylinder.
 It simply measures whether you have astigmatism.
 If you see a number in the CYL column, that means there is a little uneven shape in the front part of your eye, and your glasses need to correct it.
-If it's blank or says 0.00 or "Plano", that means you don't have astigmatism in that eye.
+If it's blank or says "0.00" or "Plano," that means you don't have astigmatism in that eye.

 Astigmatism and Its Connection with CYL